 Sometimes even something like fumigation isn’t good enough, and people turn to rodenticides to get rid of gophers.
 The most common rodenticide on the market is strychnine-laced barley.
 It is sold at hardware stores or garden supply stores, but permits are sometimes required if you intend to purchase a lot of it.
 The application procedure involves jamming a sharp, hollow pipe (like a syringe) into the gopher’s tunnel, and dropping a few seeds through the pipe.
 Then covering the small hole you’ve made.
 Then, you wait.
 You may not know if you’ve killed the gopher for several days because unless they make new mounds, how do you know they’re alive?
 This is the problem with using poison to get rid of pocket gophers.

 Trapping is in fact one of the most effective (but often time frustrating) ways to get rid of gophers.
 This way of controlling gophers is a bit messier than other means, but if it’s done right you won’t have to deal with poisons, permits, fences or any of that stuff.
 There are a number of traps designed to take care of gophers.
 Some of the more popular manufacturers of gopher traps include Victor, Nash, and all too morbidly named Death Clutch Gopher Trap.
 Below are some tips for trapping and killing gophers.
+Also, if you’re in Minnesota, you can earn some cash by trapping the gophers.
+Check with your county!
+And while you’re checking to see if you can cash in, ordering gopher traps like these from Victor, sold by Amazon, may be a good plan.

 Tips for Trapping Gophers